python/cpython/Doc/library/io.rst

    *encoding* is the name of the encoding used to decode or encode the file.
    This should only be used in text mode.
-The default encoding is platform dependent, but any encoding supported by Python can be used.
+The default encoding is platform dependent (whatever :func:`locale.getpreferredencoding` returns), but any encoding supported by Python can be used.
 See the :mod:`codecs` module for the list of supported encodings.

-   *errors* is an optional string that specifies how encoding and decoding errors are to be handled.
+   *errors* is an optional string that specifies how encoding and decoding errors are to be handled--this cannot be used in binary mode.
 Pass ``'strict'`` to raise a :exc:`ValueError` exception if there is an encoding error (the default of ``None`` has the same effect), or pass ``'ignore'`` to ignore errors.
-(Note that ignoring encoding errors can lead to data loss.)  ``'replace'`` causes a replacement marker (such as ``'?'``) to be inserted where there is malformed data.
+(Note that ignoring encoding errors can lead to data loss.)
+   ``'replace'`` causes a replacement marker (such as ``'?'``) to be inserted where there is malformed data.
 When writing, ``'xmlcharrefreplace'`` (replace with the appropriate XML character reference) or ``'backslashreplace'`` (replace with backslashed escape sequences) can be used.
 Any other error handling name that has been registered with :func:`codecs.register_error` is also valid.

    *newline* controls how universal newlines works (it only applies to text mode).
 It can be ``None``, ``''``, ``'\n'``, ``'\r'``, and ``'\r\n'``.
 It